Are you planning to visit Walt Disney World? If you are, I suspect you have already considered where you will stay when visiting Walt Disney World.

 - Free transportation around Walt Disney World

-- Being able to book the Disney Dining Plan as part of your reservation.
+- If it should become available again, purchase the Disney Dining Plan as part of your reservation.

-Whilst there are cheaper options than staying at a Walt Disney World Resort the closeness and the added extras make them a popular option for many guests.
+While there are cheaper options than a Walt Disney World Resort, the closeness and added extras make them popular with many guests.

 Our Guide to Walt Disney World Resorts has information on all the resorts at Walt Disney World.

 Should you stay off-site when visiting Walt Disney World?

 There are numerous accommodation options throughout Orlando.
 Accommodation options include luxurious villas, budget motels & 5-star hotels.
 All these options have one big advantage over Walt Disney World Resorts: the price.
 You will get more “Bang for Your Buck” staying off-site.